 Volunteers at Licola Lions Sponsored Camps

-Licolas aim is to run fun & safe camps for children aged between 8-11 years old, that have been deemed as “needing a break”, disadvantaged, disabled, disengaged and/or deserving children from across Victoria & Southern NSW.
-Each camp can accommodate between 70-150 campers.
-Campers are sponsored by local Lions Clubs and other organizations.
-These children are then supported by at least 20-40 volunteers and 10-15 qualified staff members.
+Licolas’ aim is to run fun & safe camps for children aged between 8-11 years old, that have been deemed as “needing a break”, disadvantaged, disengaged and/or deserving children from across Victoria & Southern NSW.
+Campers are sponsored by Lions Clubs and other philanthropic avenues.
+Once children arrive at camp, our amazing volunteers step into their roles and support children throughout the camp along side our trained and qualified staff team.
 All adults on site must have a valid WWCC or equivalent.

 Each camp session runs for a week.
-There are 3 camps in the January school holidays, one in the first week of the April school holidays and another in the first week of the September school holidays.
+There are 3 camps in the January school holidays, one in the April school holidays and another in the September school holidays.

-The camp week looks very similar to that of a school camp where children travel in their group with their leader to activities.
-Campers are encouraged to try new activities to build skills and character, such as problem solving and resilience.
+The camp week looks very similar to that of a school camp where children move around camp in their group with their leader to activities.
+Campers are encouraged to try new activities that build new skills, such as problem solving and resilience and exceeding expectations of themselves.
 Like any good camp, between each activity we eat!!
-The days are full of adventure and excitement so it can be tiring though leaders consistently say it is an extremely rewarding experience.
+The days are full of adventure and excitement.
+Leaders consistently say it is an extremely rewarding experience.

 Volunteers are the lifeblood of Licola; they play a variety of vital roles;